brjdenis/pyqaserver/docs/source/installation.rst

 .. image:: _static/images/task7.png

+Do not forget the port definition, even if it is 80.

 This will only work if you are using the base environment and if you added Anaconda to your system PATH.